太陽工業コラム

 What is the ingenuity to solve the problem?

-I also felt a unique hurdle, since the site was only in the area affected by the Great East Japan Earthquake.
+Even with an extensive trackrecord and confidence, the members also felt a unique hurdle, since the site was in the area affected by the Great East Japan Earthquake.

-What are the tales of hardships encountered during construction, including those of the sales and design departments, and how were they resolved?
+What are the hardships encountered during construction, including those of the sales and design departments, and how were they resolved?

 Oya: